-Other adverse reactions reported by 1 percent to 2 percent of Enablex-treated patients include: abnormal vision, accidental injury, back pain, dry skin, flu syndrome, hypertension, vomiting, peripheral edema, weight gain, arthralgia, bronchitis, pharyngitis, rhinitis, sinusitis, rash, pruritus, urinary tract disorder and vaginitis.
+Other adverse reactions reported by 1% to 2% of Enablex-treated patients include: abnormal vision, accidental injury, back pain, dry skin, flu syndrome, hypertension, vomiting, peripheral edema, weight gain, arthralgia, bronchitis, pharyngitis, rhinitis, sinusitis, rash, pruritus, urinary tract disorder and vaginitis.

 Study 4 was a randomized, 12-week, placebo-controlled, dose-titration regimen study in which Enablex was administered in accordance with dosing recommendations [see DOSAGE AND ADMINISTRATION].
 All patients initially received placebo or Enablex 7.5 mg daily, and after two weeks, patients and physicians were allowed to adjust upward to Enablex 15 mg if needed.
 In this study, the most commonly reported adverse reactions were also constipation and dry mouth.
-Table 2 lists the identified adverse reactions, derived from all adverse events reported in > 3 percent of patients treated with Enablex and greater than placebo.
+Table 2 lists the identified adverse reactions, derived from all adverse events reported in greater than 3% of patients treated with Enablex and greater than placebo.

-Table 2: Number (Percent) of Adverse Reactions, Derived
+Table 2: Number (%) of Adverse Reactions, Derived from

-from All Adverse Events Reported in > 3 Percent of Patients Treated with
+All Adverse Events Reported in greater than 3% of Patients Treated with Enablex

-Enablex Extended-Release Tablets, and More Frequent with Enablex than Placebo,
+Extended-Release Tablets, and More Frequent with Enablex than Placebo, in Study 4

 |Adverse Reaction||Enablex 7.5 mg/15 mg